arenekosreal/com.qq.QQ/README.md

 This may save some space especially when you are not using other gnome applications in flatpak.

+### Unsafe permissions removed

+Unsafe permissions like accessing `/tmp` of host, or using `--device=all` are removed.
+Most of those should be performed through xdg-desktop-portal instead using those permissions.

 ## Disadvantages

 ### Screenshot